-3.2.1 Health Benefit Plan Provisions and Business Practices-The actuary should consider the health benefit plan provisions and business practices, including special group contract holder requirements and provider arrangements, which in the actuary's judgment may materially affect the cost, frequency, and severity of claims.
+3.2.1 Health Benefit Plan Provisions and Business Practices-The actuary should consider the health benefit plan provisions and related business practices, including special group contract holder requirements and provider arrangements, which in the actuary's judgment may materially affect the cost, frequency, and severity of claims.
 These include, for example, elimination periods, deductibles, preexisting conditions limitations, maximum allowances, and managed-care restrictions.

-The actuary should make a reasonable effort to understand internal business practices relative to plan provisions to determine whether there are material differences between the plan provisions and actual operation of the plan, such as differences in definitions of payment allowances, incurral dating methods, and benefit interpretations.
-The actuary should also be familiar with any changes in internal business practices made since the last estimate of incurred claims was determined.
-The actuary should consider how such differences or changes are likely to affect the determination of claim costs and claim liabilities.
+The actuary should make a reasonable effort to understand any changes in plan provisions or business practices made since the last estimate of incurred claims.
+The actuary should consider how such changes are likely to affect the estimation of claim costs and claim liabilities.

-- 3.2.2 Economic and Other External Influences-The actuary should consider items such as changes in price levels, unemployment levels, medical practice, managed care contracts, cost shifting, provider fee schedule changes, medical procedures, epidemics or catastrophic events, and elective claims processed in recessionary periods or prior to contract termination. - 3.2.3 Behavior of Claimants-The actuary should consider reasonably available information regarding claimant behavior, such as pent-up demand for new benefits, or impending benefit changes, which may impact incurred claims. - 3.2.4 Organizational Claims Administration-The actuary should consider factors that may affect claims administration practices, such as staffing levels, variable claim processing and investigation time (for example, for complicated claims or claims submitted on paper), computer system changes or downtime, seasonal backlogs of claims submitted, increased electronic submission of claims by providers, governmental influences, and cash flow considerations.
+- 3.2.2 Economic and Other External Influences-The actuary should consider items such as changes in price levels, unemployment levels, medical practice, managed care contracts, cost shifting, provider fee schedule changes, medical procedures, epidemics or catastrophic events, and elective claims processed in recessionary periods or prior to contract termination. - 3.2.3 Behavior of Claimants-The actuary should consider reasonably available information regarding claimant behavior, such as pent-up demand for new benefits, or impending benefit changes, which may impact incurred claims. - 3.2.4 Organizational Claims Administration-The actuary should consider items that may affect claims administration practices, such as staffing levels, variable claim processing and investigation time (for example, for complicated claims or claims submitted on paper), computer system changes or downtime, seasonal backlogs of claims submitted, increased electronic submission of claims by providers, governmental influences, and cash flow considerations.
 The actuary should also be aware that the administration practices of external contracted parties (for example, pharmacy benefit managers and third party administrators) can affect the unpaid claims liability.
 The actuary should make reasonable efforts to obtain information from appropriate personnel and evaluate whether there have been material changes in operational practices that impact the incurred claim estimate and, if so, make appropriate adjustments.